moxley/moxley.github.io/source/_posts/2015-09-27-low-level-activerecord.markdown

 the collection is a `Hash` representing a row in the results.

 The `ActiveRecord::Result` contains information about the table and its columns.
-It knows how to convert column values to their corresponding Ruby types.
+It knows how to convert column values to _some of_ their corresponding Ruby types.

 ### #execute